how to run Aspose.Cells.GridJs in docker

 EXPOSE 8080

-# if you want display better like in windows ,you need to install kinds of fonts in /usr/share/fonts/
+# If you want to display better, like in Windows, you need to install various fonts in /usr/share/fonts/

-# then the application can parse and render the fonts which is used in the spread sheet file
+# then the application can parse and render the fonts that are used in the spreadsheet file

-# here we don't provide extra fonts resource
+# here we don't provide extra fonts resources

 # Install Fonts because the SDK image contains very few fonts.
 The command copies font files from local to docker image.
 Make sure you have a local “fonts” directory that contains all the fonts you need to install.
 In this example, the local “fonts” directory is put in the same directory as the Dockerfile.